WTA 2021 Betting Guide

 International WTA Tournaments

-There are 32 tournaments that belong to this category.
-The prize money varies from tournament to tournament, but the number of ranking points the winners get is always the same (280 points).
+There are 32 tournaments that belong in this category.
+The prize money varies from tournament to tournament.
+However, the number of ranking points the winners get is always the same (280 points).
 Some of the most famous International Tournaments include the WTA Auckland Open, the Mexican Open, and the Birmingham Classic.

 WTA 125k Series

 The number of WTA 125k Series events changes almost every year.
 Last year, for example, 11 tournaments of this kind were played.
-In 2020, WTA has already confirmed 16 events.
-As evident from the name, WTA 125k Series tournaments have a prize fund of about $125,000.
+In 2022, the WTA has already confirmed 16 events.
+As evident from the name, WTA 125k Series tournaments have a prize fund of around $125,000.

 ITF Tournaments

-In the world of women’s tennis, the WTA is not the only association that organizes tournaments, there’s also the ITF, that is, the International Tennis Federation.
-Although the ITF is a separate organization to the WTA, the winners of ITF-organized events do get WTA points.
+In the world of women’s tennis, the WTA is not the only association that organizes tournaments, there’s also the ITF (International Tennis Federation).
+Although the ITF is a separate organization from the WTA, the winners of ITF-organized events do get WTA points.

-There are several hundred events organized by the ITF every year and most of them have the power to lift the players up in the WTA Rankings.
-There are some tournaments in which the winner gets as much as 150 ranking points.
-On the other hand, there are some ITF events with only 12 points reserved for the tournament winner.
+There are several hundred events organized by the ITF annually, and most of them have the power to lift the players up in the WTA Rankings.
+There are some tournaments where the winner gets as many as 150 ranking points.
+However, some ITF events have only 12 points reserved for the tournament winner.